-The format of the notification form of business combination plan and documents required for the notification is prescribed in Articles 2-6, 5, 5-2, 5-3 and 6 of the Notification Rules.
+The format of the notification form of business combination plan and documents required for the notification are prescribed in Articles 2-6, 5, 5-2, 5-3 and 6 of the Rules on Applications for Approval, Reporting, Notification, etc. Pursuant to the Provisions of Articles 9 to 16 of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Fair Trade Commission Rule No. 1, 1953; hereinafter the "Notification Rules").
 On receipt of a notification form submitted pursuant to these provisions, the JFTC shall deliver to the notifying corporation a written receipt of notification form pursuant to the provisions of Article 7, paragraphs (1) and (2) of the Notification Rules.